johnathanvman/F6/index.md

 				if(unit(s[1]).Tags[0] == "Batgirl"){
 					Entrys = []
 					if(unit(s[1]).flying){
 						Entrys.push("CDOM flies down and tackles SUB to the ground.
-On her back, the other girl screams out as DOM's teeth sink into her neck and starts to feed.
+On her back, the SUBRACE screams out as DOM's teeth sink into her neck and starts to feed.
 Soon the screaming stops and DOM leaps back into the air") if(unit(s[1]).Funny){
 							Entrys[Entrys.length-1] += choose([" laughing."," with a grin on her face!"," looking quite pleased with herself!"])
 						}else if(unit(s[1]).Hungry){